 The best time to test for heartworm disease in the Buffalo area is between March and June.
-Dogs receiving appropriate preventative medication should be tested at least every two years; yearly testing is ideal.
+Dogs receiving appropriate preventative medication should be tested yearly.

 Any dog that did not receive preventative medication or had skipped one or more doses during the previous year's "heartworm season" is at risk for infection, and should be tested no earlier than seven months after the potential exposure.
 Puppies less than seven months of age are not tested; even if they were infected, the test would not detect it (it takes seven months for the heartworm to mature and the test to turn positive).
 Puppies are generally on preventative medication if they are less than seven months old at the start of "heartworm season".